 To properly examine and consider damages in cases involving multiple vehicles, I require accurate information on the location of all involved vehicles and their trailers.
 This includes knowing where they were towed to or their GPS coordinates, if possible.
 By examining all vehicles involved, I can properly assess damages and investigate claims of mechanical failure or faults.
 Therefore, it is important for me to have access to all involved vehicles in each case.

 Vehicle Registration Papers

-We require vehicle registration papers for all vehicles and their trailers, that were involved in collisions.
-This allows us to verify ownership of the vehicle, to determine masses of vehicles, to verify VIN Numbers, or to ensure that the vehicle was properly registered and licensed at the time of the collision.
-The VIN Numbers also allow us to do research on the vehicles in question, if there are concerns about design or safety.
-It also allows us to verify that the vehicles was not stolen, or used illegally.
+As part of my investigation process, I request the vehicle registration papers for all vehicles and trailers that were involved in the collision.
+This enables me to verify ownership of the vehicle, determine the masses of the vehicles, and confirm the Vehicle Identification Number (VIN).
+Additionally, I can ensure that the vehicle was properly registered and licensed at the time of the collision, and use the VIN to conduct research on the vehicle’s design and safety features.
+Lastly, it allows me to verify that the vehicle was not stolen or used illegally.

 Vehicle Maintenance History

 I kindly request copies of the maintenance history for vehicles involved in collisions for a minimum of six months prior to the event.
 Obtaining these records is crucial for me to rule out any allegations or claims of mechanical failure or insufficient maintenance.
 It is possible for a recurring issue to remain undetected until severe damage occurs, and these records provide me with the opportunity to consider or dismiss such concerns.
 Having access to this information in advance of court testimony allows me to be better prepared to address any such issues that may arise.